OverGravy/FastlaneFury/README.md

 # FastlaneFury
-Small university project that include using pthread and Allegro library and ulti thread programming.
+Small university project that include using pthread and Allegro library and multi thread programming.
 The program will be a small dimulation of a fraction of an highway with  ultiple veicle and every veicle will be a task-

 # Final result
 In final result feature will be: